DavRack/skr/README.md

 ### Editing the config file

-First we need to define the keyboard path that skr will intercept:
+First we need to define the keyboard path for skr to intercept:

-> if you run **skr --init** the keyboard path will be already defined
+> if you ran **skr --init**, the keyboard path will have already been defined

 ```conf
 KeyboardPath -> /dev/input/event3